ImpressionEngineering/Perch-Response-Prune/README.md

 ## Troubleshooting
-You may find it helpfull to trigger scheduled tasks from a browser rather than a scheduled `cron` task.
+You may find it helpful to trigger scheduled tasks from a browser rather than a scheduled `cron` task.
 Details available at [https://docs.grabaperch.com/perch/getting-started/installing/scheduled-tasks/](https://docs.grabaperch.com/perch/getting-started/installing/scheduled-tasks/)

 ## Roadmap

-1. Record all responce IDs deleted in a table.
+1. Record all response IDs deleted in a table.
 2. Implement a full admin app with it's own pages for settings and results.
 3. Add a "trial mode".
-4. Add ability to contol how often Respose Prune runs.
+4. Add ability to control how often Response Prune runs.
 5. Add separate configuration for spam listed responses.